 - Check with your medical practitioner about the use of tap or bottled water in the event that distilled water cannot be sourced in the country you are travelling to.

-Please note, if you require distilled or ionised water, you must inform The Big Journey Company of this at least two weeks ahead of travel, so we are able to make preparations with our ground agents.
-There will be an additional charge for this.å
+Please note, if you require distilled or ionised water, please inform The Big Journey Company of this at least two weeks ahead of travel, so we are able to make preparations with our ground agents.
+There may be an additional charge for this.

 • Special Dietary Requirements